kayuksel/multi-rl-crowd-sim/README.md

 # multi-rl-crowd-sim
-Multi-Agent Reinforcement Learning Crowd Simulation in PyTorch
+Multi-Agent Reinforcement Learning of Crowd Simulation in GPU (PyTorch)